Methods in Go

 Method definition restrictions

-Note that, For you to be able to define a method on a receiver, the receiver type must be defined in the same package.
+Note that, to define a method on a receiver, we must define the receiver type in the same package.

-Go doesnβt allow you to define a method on a receiver type that is defined in some other package (this includes built-in types such as int
+Go doesn’t allow you to define a method on a receiver type defined in some other package (this includes built-in types such as int as well).